Last updated: May 2026

-Attention Deficit Hyperactivity Disorder (ADHD) presents unique challenges in the educational journey of many children.
 In Australia, where the educational system emphasises inclusivity but where ADHD can still significantly impact a child’s learning, the role of tutoring becomes paramount.
-This blog delves into whether tutoring can indeed help children with ADHD, offering insights tailored for parents in Australia seeking the best support for their child.
+This blog delves into how tutoring helps children with ADHD, with advice tailored for parents in Australia seeking the best support for their child.

-Understanding ADHD in the Context of Education
+What is ADHD in the Context of Education?

-The Role of Tutoring
+What’s the Role of Tutoring for ADHD?

 Tailored Learning Approaches: